-To be primed for Life Sciences, I enrolled in the HEAL Clinical Shadowing Program.
-In their weekly sessions, we were taught by doctors through videos and interviews about patients’ health conditions.
-I was taught a multitude of diseases, how to diagnose, fill out SOAP, read a CT scan, and other clinical tasks.
+To be primed for Life Sciences, I enrolled in the HEAL Clinical Shadowing Program where we were taught by doctors through videos and interviews about a multitude of diseases, how to diagnose, fill out SOAP, read a CT scan, and other clinical tasks.
 It also broadened my knowledge about medications and treatments.
 For instance, the strep throat culture, which sparked my curiosity of how scientists can identify a group A strep bacteria with a swab.

+Add a short sentence about how this increased your passion for life sciences.

 Tell us about a time when you failed to do something on your first try, but succeeded on subsequent attempts.
 How did you learn from your failure, what different approach did you take so that you eventually succeeded?
 (550 characters)

 Being an introvert, public speaking was a struggle for me.
-In my first presentation for Biology class, I tensely walked to the front and talked,, only to find it was not awkward and convincing.
-As I reflected, I noticed that I had exaggerated the stakes of delivering my views to others.
-Later, thanks to my Instagram’s suggestions, I coincidentally saw a video of a tip for coping with anxiety.
+In my first presentation for Biology class, I tensely walked to the front and talked, only to be awkward and unconvincing.
+I noticed that I had exaggerated the stakes of delivering my views to others.
+Later, I coincidentally saw a video on Instagram of a tip for coping with anxiety.
 It was a bizarre way, which was to blow the edge of your thumb.
-In addition, I realized that shifting my attention to something more actual would be of help.
+In addition, I realized that shifting my attention to something more actual would help.
 As I altered my focus, powered on my confidence, and applied the peculiar technique, my talk was far more cogent, articulate, and engaging.

-In conclusion, to make my presentation excellent, I must have practiced presentation skills, prepared the materials thoroughly, and I must speak with confidence.
+Add a concluding sentence about how confidence is a way of thinking and practice to end the story.

 Tell us about something that is meaningful to you, and why.
 (550 characters)

 Helping others makes my life more meaningful.
-One time when I provided a free health checkup for people in a remote community in Jakarta, along with medical personnels and friends.
-We raised funds to purchase items needed, inspected vital signs, and gave out the medications.
-Besides, the people were not aware of their health, thus I tried to explain to them the normal range of blood pressure, weight, etc. Being able to give back to the community genuinely brings out positivity to my life and fosters a sense of achievement as well as well-being.
+I provided free health checkups for people in a remote community in Jakarta, along with medical personnels and friends.
+We raised funds to purchase items needed, inspected vital signs, and gave out medication.
+People were not aware of their health conditions, so I explained to them the normal range of blood pressure, weight, etc. Being able to give back to the community genuinely brings out positivity to my life and fosters a sense of achievement as well as well-being.

 What is your proudest achievement?
 How does it display your commitment and how you have been enterprising?
 Please also show how it exemplifies the five NUS values (Innovation, Resilience, Excellence, Respect and Integrity).
 (1100 characters)

 My best achievement is when I was selected in a youth-driven organization, Pemoeda Bisa, to be a content writer.
-I’ve always had a penchant for writing, thus I search for writing activities, such as essay competitions and content writing roles at organizations.
-Before I received the offer, I had signed up for a handful of the activities, and written essays with diverse topics.
-Neither did I win nor get into the organizations.
+I’ve always had a penchant for writing, so I search for writing activities like essay competitions and content writing roles at organizations.
 My time at Pemoeda Bisa has been a formative experience.
-I have learned trending issues, leadership as I became the Head of Content Writer, the power of communication, etc. As I practice I become increasingly finer at writing in vocabulary, conciseness, and so on.My contents, Conventional Learning and Nation’s Girl Bosses, even gained the most likes of above 70.
-If it were not resilience and my high achieving desire, I would not excel writing.Is there anything else about yourself which you want us to know?
+I learned trending issues, leadership as I became the Head of Content Writer, and the power of communication.
+I became finer at writing and one of my works, Conventional Learning and Nation’s Girl Bosses, even gained the most likes in the publication.

+Is there anything else about yourself which you want us to know?
 (550 characters)